ayus1234/Employee_Salary_Prediction/README.md

-# 💼 Employee Salary Classification
+# 💼 Employee Salary Prediction

 A Streamlit web app to classify employee salaries as `>50K` or `<=50K` based on demographic and employment attributes.
 This project is designed to assist HR departments and organizations with salary trend analysis and decision-making.